-We have audited the financial statements of ALARM, the public risk management association (the 'company') for the year ended 31 December 2023, which comprise the profit and loss account, statement of comprehensive income, balance sheet, statement of changes in equity, and notes to the financial statements, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 Section 1A - 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Alarm, the public risk management association (the 'company') for the year ended 31 December 2024, which comprise the Profit and Loss Account, Statement of Comprehensive Income, Balance Sheet, Statement of Changes in Equity, and Notes to the Financial Statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 Section 1A 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).